Model Combination in Risk Sharing under Ambiguity: The insurer's optimal risk sharing strategy under model combination

 Finally, for the third term, we have

 where $K$ is some positive constant, the second inequality follows by the Burkholder-Davis-Gundy inequality, and the third inequality by replacing the random measure with its compensator and extending the integral.
-The final inequality holds as $\alpha\in\A$ (see \cref{def:alpha_int}) and $\beta\in\cB$ (see \cref{def:beta_int2}).
+The final inequality holds as $\alpha\in\A$ (see \zcref{def:alpha_int}) and $\beta\in\cB$ (see \zcref{def:beta_int2}).

 Combining these three inequalities with \eqref{eqn:sup-X-ineq}, we find that $\E^{\Q_\beta}_{t,x,\bz}\left[ \displaystyle\sup_{s\in[t,T]} \left| X_s^\alpha \right| \right]<\infty$ and hence \eqref{eqn:ver5} holds. \end{proof}